flaneurette/tiny-shop/README.md

 Tiny shop will be ideal for clients who make one-time single purchases, handmade or boutique items such as: art prints, antiques, music, jewelry, books and stationary.
 It is not recommended for mass retail and high volume shops, even though it might actually be faster and using less resource consumption than most other webshop software given the lean codebase.

+TinyShop works with CSV files that are converted to JSON in the administration screen.
+Everything is updated with CSV files.

 # Requirements
 - PHP > 5.4
 - Linux, Apache.